pbrebner/binary-classification-from-scratch/README.md

-# COMP 551 Project 1 - Binary Classification
+# Binary Classification from Scratch

 Data Analysis, Data Cleaning and Classifcation on four popular UCI datasets using Logistic Regression and Naive Bayes